-a.
-Reason / Authority / Codes / Characterization: Condition, Not a Disability / AR 635-200, Chapter 5-17 / JFV / RE-3 / General (Under Honorable Conditions)

-- b.
-Date of Discharge: 2 July 2009

-- c.
-Separation Facts:

-- (1) Date of Notification of Intent to Separate: 15 June 2009

-(2) Basis for Separation: The applicant was informed of the following reasons: The applicant has been diagnosed with an adjustment Disorder.

-- (3) Recommended Characterization: General (Under Honorable Conditions)

-- (4) Legal Consultation Date: 16 June 2009

-- (5) Administrative Separation Board: NA
+- a.
+Reason / Authority / Codes / Characterization: Condition, Not a Disability / AR 635-200, Chapter 5-17 / JFV / RE-3 / General (Under Honorable Conditions) - b.
+Date of Discharge: 31 August 2007 - c.
+Separation Facts: - (1) Date of Notification of Intent to Separate: 22 June 2007 - (2) Basis for Separation: The applicant was informed of the following reasons: On 13 June 2007, the applicant received a mental evaluation stating they manifest a pattern of poor adaptability which is of such severity so as to preclude adequate miliary service, and due to the maladaptive responses to routine personal and/or work-related stresses, the applicant may become dangerous to oneself or others in the future.
+Additionally, the applicant had communicated a threat to kill the NCO leadership. - (3) Recommended Characterization: General (Under Honorable Conditions) - (4) Legal Consultation Date: 28 June 2007 / The separation packet is void of the election of rights. - (5) Administrative Separation Board: NA

-(6) Separation Decision Date / Characterization: 26 June 2009 / General (Under Honorable Conditions)
+(6) Separation Decision Date / Characterization: 5 July 2007 / General (Under Honorable Conditions)